You are here

 Saturn spins so fast that it bulges outward at the equator, so the planet is much thicker at the equator than through the poles.

 Saturn's rapid rotation and its layered structure produce a magnetic field.
 Observations by the Cassini spacecraft suggest that the field may be changing, which could mean that Saturn's interior is changing as well.
 Cassini monitored radio waves produced by the magnetic field as a way to measure Saturn's rotation rate.
 (Because Saturn has no solid surface, it's impossible to measure its rotation by tracking surface features like mountains or canyons.)
 But the craft found that the rotation rate appeared to have slowed by about six minutes since the Voyager missions two decades earlier.
 Scientists believe that Saturn is not actually slowing down.
 Instead, one possible explanation says that changes in the planet's core are creating changes in the magnetic field.

 Saturn's clouds contain ammonia, methane, and other toxic compounds.
-They are buffeted by winds of up to 1,000 miles (1600 km) per hour, and they contain violent storm systems that produce lightning blasts a million times more powerful than those on Earth.
+They are buffeted by winds of up to 1,000 miles (1,600 km) per hour, and they contain violent storm systems that produce lightning blasts a thousand times more powerful than those on Earth.

 Saturn's most prominent feature, though, is its extensive ring system.

 Today, astronomers know that thousands of individual rings make up Saturn's ring system.
-Some rings are made of small bits of frozen water, others contain tiny grains of dust, and still others are a mixture of the two.
-In all, the rings are only a few hundred feet thick.
+Most of the rings are made of small bits of ice, others contain tiny grains of dust, and still others are a mixture of the two.
+In all, the rings are no more than a few hundred feet thick.
 Several small moons orbit inside or just outside the ring system.
 These "shepherd" satellites help keep the ring particles in place, but they also sculpt some rings into odd shapes, with twists and kinks.